These easy baked Sour Cream Banana Donuts get a fun flair from the different toppings. Enjoy cookies, chocolate chips, or sprinkles for breakfast!

 I guess it really depends on the type of donut were are talking about.
-I tend to use the word doughnut for ones that have been fried, and donut for the baked ones.
+I tend to use the word doughnut for ones that have been fried like these doughnut sticks, and donut for the baked ones like these.

 Whichever one is right or correct does not matter to me.
 What does matter is that we all enjoy a sweet treat on this national food holiday.

 Of course, now I'm wondering how donuts became an acceptable breakfast food?
 Not that I'm complaining about it.

 But if I told you I was going to eat a slice of cake or pie for breakfast, I am sure it might bring on a disapproving nod or two.
 Of course, then there are those of us who would just cheer loudly!

 Cake and donuts have the same exact ingredients, so what makes one a breakfast item and the other dessert?
 I'm just curious how that came about...

 It definitely isn't going to stop me from consuming either anytime soon!
 I love using this donut pan to make these Triple Chocolate Donuts and these Carrot Cake Donuts for our kiddos to enjoy.